Stranger In a Strange Land, the title taken from the Bible's book of Exodus.

 Know-of-a better choice for Ivan's spot in the rotation?

 This afternoon, however, it was a different story.
 The Yankees won, 5-2.
 Mark Teixeira hit his 5th homer, Robinson Cano his 3rd.
-Freddy Garcia (1-0) won his first Yankee start.
+Freddy Garcia (1-0) won his 1st Yankee start.
 Joba Chamberlain pitched a scoreless 7th.
 Rafael Soriano allowed 2 in the 8th to make it dicey, but Mariano Rivera got his 6th save, and he still hasn't allowed a run this season, earned or otherwise.
 Derek Holland, despite not pitching poorly, took the loss for the Rangers (2-1).

-In spite of the yucky weather in the Northeast (both Philadelphia and Washington had home games rained out), 41,876 fans came out -- actually more than came out last night when the weather was better, 40,814.
+In spite of the yucky weather in the Northeast (both Philadelphia and Washington had home games rained out), 41,876 fans came out -- actually more than came out last night, when the weather was better, 40,814.

 Tomorrow night, the ESPN Sunday night game, CC Sabathia starts against Alexi Ogando.
 Then the Yankees head to Toronto to face the Pesky Blue Jays.